jenkinsci/jacoco-plugin/README.md

 Rolling a release requires you to set up a few additional things:

 * Run with Java 8 to not push code compiled with a newer version of Java
-* Github authentication should work via SSH, username used should bet "git", it should use one of the local private SSH keys which should be uploaded to Github, see https://github.com/settings/keys, test via
+* Github authentication should work via SSH, username used should be "git", it should use one of the local private SSH keys which should be uploaded to Github, see https://github.com/settings/keys, test via